 About Flight1 Aviation Technologies

-Our management team consists of President Steve Halpern, and Vice President Jim Rhoads, who also serves as the company’s Chief Operating Officer.
-Halpern and Rhoads are joined by some of the world’s most talented simulation software designers, developers, and testers.
+The Flight1 Aviation Technologies management team consists of President Steve Halpern, and Vice President Jim Rhoads, who also serves as the company’s Chief Operating Officer.
+They're joined by a team of talented developers, designers, and writers.

-“Back then there were just a bunch of us on CompuServe,” says Rhoads.
+“Back then there were just a bunch of us on CompuServe,” he says.
 “Soon though, the flight simulation enthusiast community started to grow, and people started businesses to develop and sell add-ons for Flight Simulator.”

 After working for one of the leading entertainment add-on developers at the time, Rhoads decided he wanted to focus on seeing just how realistic Flight Simulator add-ons could become, and set out on his own.